openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/5_generics.rst

     frontend_status: Partly

 In an *implicit* instantiation, type arguments are not specified explicitly.
-They are inferred (see :ref:`Type Inference`) from the context the generic is referred in.
-Implicit instantiation is possible only for functions and methods.
+Such type arguments are inferred (see :ref:`Type Inference`) from the context the generic is referred in.
+Implicit instantiation is only possible for functions and methods.

 .. code-block:: typescript
    :linenos: